 Visit Maribor Castle and See the Footprint of Medieval Walls

 Maribor Castle is mostly a facade nowadays.
 It also feels more like an urban mansion than a typical European castle you may expect to come across in the countryside.
 The castle was built in the 15th century to fortify part of the city walls that existed until the 17th century.

 Part of the outline of the city walls remain under your feet!
-They’re in the rectangular pavers outside the castle, which is now a regional museum.
-The castle is the white building in the distance with the hexagonal tower on its corner.
+They're in the rectangular pavers outside the castle, which is now a regional museum.
+The castle is a white building in the distance with a hexagonal tower on its corner.
 The evening photo below it is of the pavers in front of the castle; the rectangular pavers in the foreground by our photo watermark show the outline of where the walls once were.

 Eat at One of the Best Restaurants in the Nation, Restaurant MaK

 Restaurant MaK has swept the nation!
 It is constantly being written up as one of the best restaurants in Slovenia.
-They’re doing inventive things not just with the finest ingredients but also presentation of each dish.
+They're doing inventive things not just with the finest ingredients but also with the presentation of each dish.

 We embarked on a culinary journey one night in Maribor, as course after course arrived at our seats and surprised us with flavor and appearance.
 Reservations are recommended.
 And don't forget to say “yes” to wine pairings.
 (Which cost extra but Slovenia is an affordable nation and it's completely worth the meal upgrade!)

 Please note: we thank Visit Maribor for generously hosting us for a tour of the city.
 All the opinions in the post are ours and we bring you genuine content with real facts, photos and thoughts.
 Always.